vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

    version of the corresponding template specified in `VCDMachineTemplate` object(s).
 See the [script to extract Kubernetes component versions from TKG Bill of materials](#tkgm_bom).
     1. Update `KubeadmControlPlane.spec.version`, `KubeadmControlPlane.spec.kubeadmConfigSpec.dns`,
        `KubeadmControlPlane.spec.kubeadmConfigSpec.etcd`, `KubeadmControlPlane.spec.kubeadmConfigSpec.imageRepository`.
-       The above sample file has the values corresponding to v1.20.8 Kubernetes version of TKGm template.
+       The above sample file has the values corresponding to v1.20.8 Kubernetes version of TKG template.
     2. Update `KubeadmControlPlane.spec.replicas` to specify the control plane count.
 The value must be odd number.
     3. Update `KubeadmControlPlane.spec.kubeadmConfigSpec.users` with the ssh keys to access the control plane node VMs.
 6. Update your ssh keys at `KubeadmConfigTemplate.spec.template.spec.users` to access the worker node VMs.